The Piazza Center for Plastic Surgery and Advanced Skin Care

 - 6 months: 100% healed

 Dr. Antunes takes great pride in helping adults and children improve their appearance and confidence with cosmetic ear surgery.
 Patients travel from San Antonio and throughout Texas to have Dr. Antunes perform otoplasty.
-Request a consultation using the online form to meet personally with Dr. Antunes to discuss your concerns.
+Request an in-person or virtual consultation using the online form to meet personally with Dr. Antunes to discuss your concerns.
 You can also call The Piazza Center at (512) 288-8200 to schedule an appointment.